anandaworldwide/ananda-library-chatbot/SECURITY-TODO.md

   - [x] Implement retry mechanism for failed auth attempts

 - [x] Update React Query/SWR configurations to include auth headers

   - [x] Modify query client setup to include token in requests
   - [x] Handle 401 responses with token refresh logic

+- [ ] Answer item page is requiring authentication, but it should not.
+- [ ] Contact page is requiring authentication, but it should not.

 ## 5. WordPress Plugin Integration